pantheon-systems/documentation/source/content/guides/localdev/04-troubleshoot-support.md

 ## Provide Feedback or Feature Requests

-Please provide feedback by submitting an issue in our [GitHub repo](https://github.com/pantheon-systems/localdev-issues/issues) or by joining our [Slack community](https://pantheon.io/docs/pantheon-community#joining-the-community).
+Please provide feedback by submitting an issue to the [GitHub repository](https://github.com/pantheon-systems/localdev-issues/issues) or by joining the [Pantheon community](https://pantheon.io/docs/pantheon-community#joining-the-community).

 ## Troubleshooting